 There’s more to Limp Bizkit than a red cap and crap dance moves imitating automobiles.
 Honestly.
 Throughout their 21-year career, Jacksonville’s much-maligned miscreants have brought nu metal to the mainstream in a way that surpasses even Korn, selling over 40 million records along the way.
-As their long, long, long awaited seventh LP, Stampede Of The Disco Elephants, eyes up a tentative release date of 2017, we give Bizkit’s catalogue a reappraisal.
+While the world awaits their semi-mythical seventh album, we give Bizkit’s catalogue a reappraisal.

 6) Results May Vary (2003)

 Results did indeed vary when Bizkit’s fourth LP – and first without iconic guitarist Wes Borland – rolled onto shelves with the force of a lacklustre, late-night fart.
 Eat You Alive and Gimme The Mic admirably tried following Chocolate Starfish And The Hot Dog Flavored Water with their Full Nelson-esque bouts of aggression and catchiness, but otherwise this record is a bit cack.
 Borland’s absence is painful, leaving vocalist Fred Durst and Snot guitarist Mike Smith to churn out woeful ballads and stuff like Creamer (Radio Is Dead) and Let Me Down: mid-tempo, lifeless crooners that make Staind sound like Cattle Decapitation.
 Sure, Durst dubbing himself “The inFredible D” in Phenomenon is funny enough, but Terry Date and Rick Rubin produced this album – even that wasn’t enough to save Results May Vary.
 And let’s keep that cover of The Who’s Behind Blue Eyes locked away.
 Forever.

 5) The Unquestionable Truth (Part 1) (2005)